-The creation of decent and productive jobs is one of the fundamental cornerstones of economic and sustainable growth of holiday tourism, for it ensures the implementation of measures to diversify the work setting and generate new opportunities for decent employment.
+The creation of decent and productive jobs is one of the fundamental cornerstones of economic and sustainable growth of tourism, for it ensures the implementation of measures to diversify the work setting and generate new opportunities for decent employment.
 All actions of a sustainable destination must boost local economic growth and quality employment, as well as provide supporting tools for entrepreneurship in terms of sustainable tourism.

-All policies to be developed by a destination in order to implement Goal 8 of the UN Sustainable

-Development Goals must be in line with the following objectives:
+All policies to be developed by a destination in order to implement Goal 8 of the UN Sustainable Development Goals must be in line with the following objectives:

 - 8.1.
-Develop legal frameworks or agreements to ensure the protection of labour rights, the safety of workers, and the fight against all forms of labour discrimination at the international level. - 8.2.
-Generate provisions in terms of family-work balance within the tourism sector, and involvement of less-favoured groups, including young people. - 8.3.
-Develop measures to create qualified local employment and promote entrepreneurship in sustainable tourism activities and services.
+Develop legal frameworks or agreements to ensure the protection of labor rights, the safety of workers, and the fight against all forms of labor discrimination at the international level. - 8.2.
+Generate provisions in terms of family-work balance within the tourism sector, and involvement of less-favored groups, including young people. - 8.3.
+Develop measures to create qualified local employment and promote entrepreneurship in sustainable tourism activities and services. - 8.4.
+Provide resources and tools to support business capacity and entrepreneurship in the tourism sector and encourage the activation of the destination's various economic activities throughout its value chain.